CasperDev/vz-dis-dos/doc/source/Chapter7/diskette.rst

 +-----------+-----------------------------------------------------------+

-With the "DIR" command, the first 10 bytes of each assigned entry are simply output on the screen without any preparation.
+With the :guilabel:`DIR` command, the first 10 bytes of each assigned entry are simply output on the screen without any preparation.

 If a file is deleted, only the status byte (byte 0) is set to '1'.
 All other entries are